About Stop UTI Forever

-Our ultimate goal is to provide you with the reliable information on UTI research in plain English and help you to stay healthy.
+Our ultimate goal is to provide you with reliable information on UTI research in plain English and help you to stay healthy.

 P.S.: An important reminder: We do not provide medical advice.
-Any thoughts and opinions expressed on this website are for informational purposes only and are not intended to replace a medical evaluation and your physician’s treatment plan.
-UTI could be life threatening if not treated promptly, and the only FDA approved the drug for urinary tract infection (UTI) treatment is a round of antibiotics.
+Any thoughts and opinions expressed on this website and podcast are for informational purposes only and are not intended to replace a medical evaluation and your physician’s treatment plan.
+UTI could be life-threatening if not treated promptly, and the only FDA-approved drug for urinary tract infection (UTI) treatment is a round of antibiotics.